Government Affairs Director Salary

 Popular Skills for Government Affairs Director

-Government Affairs Directors report using a wide range of professional skills.
-Most notably, skills in Lobbying, Legislative Policy, Media / Public Relations, and Policy Analysis are correlated to pay that is above average.
-Public Speaking, on the other hand, is typically associated with much lower pay.
-It is often found that people who know Legislative Policy are also skilled in Lobbying.
+Survey results imply that Government Affairs Directors put a diverse skill set to use.
+Most notably, skills in Policy Development, Lobbying, Legislative Policy, and Policy Analysis are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Public Speaking and Media / Public Relations.
+Those proficient in Legislative Policy are, more often than not, also skilled in Lobbying.

 Pay by Experience Level for Government Affairs Director